FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/overview.md

   content based on their authentication status.

 * **Loops:**
-  Loops such as `for` and `while` allow your app to repeat a string of logic multiple times.
+  Loops such as `for` and `while` allow your app to repeat a sequence of logic multiple times.
   This is useful for tasks like iterating through a list of items or retrying a failed operation.

 * **Event Handling:**